Do you need to file a tax return online before the Self Assessment deadline of 31 January?

-Pay your self-assessment tax bill has more details on each option.
+Pay your Self Assessment tax bill has more details on each option.

 If the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before the deadline, unless you are paying by faster payments or by debit or credit card.

-Charlie says: “Make sure you put something aside for your tax bill each month – particularly if it’s your first year of being self-employed.
+Charlie Walker says: “Make sure you put something aside for your tax bill each month – particularly if it’s your first year of being self-employed.
 As a rule of thumb, we recommend setting aside a quarter of your profits for tax.
 If you’re a higher rate taxpayer, increase that to a third.”

 Why business owners may use an accountant and how much they cost

-However, many business owners are too busy to do it themselves and find that using an accountant pays for itself quickly.
+However, many business owners are too busy to do it themselves or lack a detailed understanding of the different allowances they can claim and find that using an accountant pays for itself quickly.

 Charges can also depend on where the business is situated and the complexity of the work.
 A smaller accountant might charge around £250 to £300 all-in for a straightforward tax return.

 As well as helping avoid errors, they can also help handle any disputes with HMRC, says Nick.

 “Your accountant should always keep in touch, not just at the year-end,” he adds.
-“This will be even easier if you use cloud-based accounting software, which will allow your accountant to keep track of how the business is performing in real time.”
+“This will be even easier if you use cloud-based accounting software, which will allow your accountant to keep track of how the business is performing in real-time.”

 The ICAEW and ACCA websites allow you to search for members in your area.

-She did her own tax return in the first year but then started using an accountant from the second year.
+She did her tax return in the first year but then started using an accountant from the second year.

-“I could do it myself but I like to focus on my craft rather than things that I’m not strong at,” says Kerry.
+“I could do it myself, but I like to focus on my craft rather than things that I’m not strong at,” says Kerry.
 “And as my business gets more complex, it’s a lot easier to outsource and one less administrative task to do.

 “My accountant is knowledgeable.
-I send my books to him and he completes my self-assessment and submits the returns for me.
+I send my books to him, and he completes my Self Assessment and submits the returns for me.
 He keeps on top of things, chases up information and provides me copies of everything.

-“The cost is reasonable at £250 and it pays for itself in saved time.
+“The cost is reasonable at £250, and it pays for itself in saved time.
 Using an accountant also minimises the risk of making a mistake.”

 “Make sure that you document everything, file your receipts carefully, and pay for as much as you can on your business card.
 You must keep copies of receipts as HMRC can ask for them.”

-Conclusion on filing a tax return online
+Final thoughts on filing a tax return online

 Editor’s note: This article was originally published in December 2018 and has been updated for relevance.